 Summer Program for Elementary Literacy and Language (SPELL)

-The ASU Summer Program for Elementary Literacy and Language (SPELL) is a research-based intervention program that boosts skills through a focus on linguistic processes.
+The ASU Support Program for Elementary Literacy and Language (SPELL) is a research-based intervention program that boosts skills through a focus on linguistic processes.
 SPELL is for children who have completed second grade and are having specific difficulty with oral language and/or reading and writing development.